 So what should you do if your deadlift is weak off the floor?
 If you’re weak off the floor in the deadlift it means that your knee extensors (quads) are lacking strength.
 As such, you should implement exercises that increase the loading demand on your quads, including low pause deadlifts, deficit deadlifts, and front squats.

-In addition to targeting the muscle group that is responsible for the specific deadlift weakness off the floor, you need to ensure you have proper technique and positioning to maximize your efficiency as you start the movement.
+In addition to targeting the muscle groups that are responsible for the specific deadlift weakness off the floor, you need to ensure you have proper technique and positioning to maximize your efficiency as you start the movement.

 We’ll cover the proper technique along with 7 tips to get a stronger deadlift off the floor.
 Let’s get started!